IamTheFij/minitor-go/README.md

   - [ ] Async checking
   - [ ] Revisit metrics and see if they all make sense
   - [ ] Consider dropping `alert_up` and `alert_down` in favor of using Go templates that offer more control of messaging (Breaking)
-  - [ ] Use durations rather than seconds checked in event loop (Potentially breaking)